JiFish/discord-ai-storyteller/readme.md

   Send (some text) to the public channel.
 Useful for channel announcements, repeating lost messages.
 Text is not part of the story, for that use `!write`.

+- `!kick (character name or user id) [,custom leaving message]`

+  Remove a character from the story.
+This **only** removes characters - it doesn't effect their discord user.
+You can give the character's name or the player's numeric discord user id.
+You can also optionally customise the send off message - the default is "(Character) left the party."
+Examples:

+  - `!kick 0123456789` _(By discord user id)_
+  - `!kick Jon Smith` _(By character name)_
+  - `!kick Jon Smith, Jon was crushed by falling boulders!`

 - `!instructions`

   Sends game instructions to the public channel.
 You might want to customise them first.
 See the `files.instructions` configuration setting.

-- `!newgame`
+- `!newgame [game name]`

-  Makes a backup, then resets the game context and starts a new adventure. **Note: This deletes all the player's characters.**
+  Makes a backup, then resets the game context and starts a new adventure. **Note: This deletes all the player's characters.** `[game name]` is optional.
+You can always `!rename` it later.

 - `!nudge (prompt text)`